emberjs/rfcs/text/0000-named-blocks-and-yields.md

 ### Why ever?

 Components in Ember are meant to abstract away meaningfully atomic chunks of UI behavior, e.g. a drop down menu element (cf. [ember-power-select](https://github.com/cibernox/ember-power-select)).
-However, currently the interface to the components abstraction consists of:
+Currently, the interface to the component abstraction consists of:

   * any number of attributes (and optionally many positional params)
   * a single passed block (and optionally a single passed inverse block)